nilslommen/Loopy/README.md

 python src/constant_runtime.py --log examples/example01.matrix
 ```

-Finally, we provide a tool that transforms a simplified variant of the `*.koat` format, as used in TermComp, into the matrix representation (see below for a more detailed description).
+Moreover, to ease the writing of examples, we provide a tool that transforms a simplified variant of the `*.koat` format, as used in the termination competition (https://termination-portal.org/wiki/Termination_Competition), into the above matrix representation (see below for a more detailed description).
 Here, `python src/its2matrix.py examples/example01.koat` prints the matrix representation to the standard output whereas `python src/its2matrix.py -o output.matrix examples/example01.koat` stores the result in the file `output.matrix`.

 The transition system below yields the matrix representation shown above.